Justin-Randall/tdd-cmake-template/README.md

 The build system assumes coverage tools are administratively installed.
 Since the tools are also available on GitHub, this may change in the future to download, build and use the locally built-versions.

+If the build complains when running coverage, ensure lcov-2.0 or above are installed.
+In March of 2023, a major revision was released that adds new command line options that MUST be present, but als break earlier (1.x) versions of lcov and the generators it invokes.

 ## Custom time complexity testing

 There are some additional headers and sources included here that can be commented out in `project_root/tests/CMakeLists.txt` that may be of use to ensure the time complexity in Big-O notation for your code remains as expected as future changes are made.
 Nobody wants an O(1) method to become O(n^2) unexpectedly and require a bunch of profiling sessions to track down.
 This makes it easier to let the test suite catch these issues.
 They should be FAST (on the order of milliseconds), but you will need to supply enough sample runs to ensure provably accurate results over 99% of the time.
 This is one of those rare occasions that a rare and random false failure is preferable to no coverage.